-In 2001, SJCC+CS established a YouthBuild program, in partnership with the Department of Labor and AmeriCorps, helping to build affordable housing in San Jose while training students in the construction trades.
-While SJCC+CS no longer has a YouthBuild program, it continues to receive AmeriCorps funding, enabling current students to earn scholarships that can be used toward post-secondary education or vocational training.
+In 2001, SJCC+CS established a YouthBuild program in partnership with the Department of Labor and AmeriCorps, helping to build affordable housing in San Jose while training students in the construction trades.
+While SJCC+CS no longer has a YouthBuild program, it continues to receive AmeriCorps funding, enabling current students to earn scholarships for post-secondary education or vocational training.

 Over the past thirty years, SJCC+CS has grown and modified its programs to meet the needs of the over 10,000 young adults who have benefited from our services.

 Since 2002, 3,134 youth have earned their high school diploma at SJCC+CS, creating combined increased lifetime earnings of $1.25 billion.

 On Right: Founding member Shirley Lewis

 On Left: Founding member Susan Hammer